Anjolaanuoluwapo101/anonymous-website/README.md

-# anonymous-website just like kubool
+# anonymous-message-website just like kubool
+Allows you send anonymous messages to your friends without them knowing who sent it.

 LINK:https://twilightmessage.000webhostapp.com/project_1/

 This is my first project on php; At this point I haven't learnt